meghna-saxena/typescript/README.md

 * Othr examples includes: days in a week, months in a year, starbucks coffee cup sizes

 ## The "Any" type
-- Any is the most flexible type in TS
+- Any is the most flexible type in TS.
+- Generic parent type

 let car: any = "BMW"; //string car = { brand: "BMW", series: 3 }; //reassigned as object